wayneworkman/sines/README.md

 ## How It Works

 The project operates in two primary phases: **Brute-Force Search** and **Refinement**.
-These phases work together to identify sine wave parameters that accurately model the input data.

 ### Phase One: Brute-Force Search

-1. **Parameter Grid Generation**: Generate a grid of possible sine wave parameters (amplitude, frequency, phase shift).
+1. **Parameter Grid Generation**: Generates a grid of possible sine wave parameters (amplitude, frequency, phase shift).
-2. **Fitness Calculation**: For each parameter combination, calculate a fitness score by comparing it against the observed data.
+2. **Fitness Calculation**: For each parameter combination, calculates a fitness score by comparing it against the observed data.
-3. **Top Candidates Selection**: Retain the top-performing parameter combinations with the lowest fitness scores.
+3. **Top Candidates Selection**: Retains the top-performing parameter combinations with the lowest fitness scores.
-4. **Real-Time Visualization**: Continuously update plots to visualize the fitting progress.
+4. **Real-Time Visualization**: Continuously updates plots to visualize the fitting progress.

 ### Phase Two: Refinement

-1. **Focused Parameter Search**: Perform a finer search around top candidates from the brute-force phase.
+1. **Focused Parameter Search**: Performs a finer search around top candidates from the brute-force phase.
-2. **Fitness Recalculation**: Recompute fitness scores for refined parameter combinations.
+2. **Fitness Recalculation**: Recomputes fitness scores for refined parameter combinations.
-3. **Best Parameters Identification**: Select parameters that yield the best fitness scores.
+3. **Best Parameters Identification**: Selects parameters that yield the best fitness scores.
 4. **Optional Refinement**: Users can skip this phase for faster results.

 ## Usage